gabbyc313/CTS--4000/GC~Submission.md

 To start with my map, I placed the tat-8 cable which was actually the first underwater optic cable.
 I did this to link a [timeline]([https://www.google.com/maps/d/u/0/edit?mid=1iKWbHvLQHEoA3LHhRvxYPKgvtukw4X4&ll=13.622467592156205%2C0&z=2](https://gabbycole841.wixsite.com/phosgold/post/timeline-0)) that I made to my map, almost like I was networking (wink wink).
 Then I moved on to finding cables with importance, like AAE-1 which connects three continents (Africa, Asia, & Europe).
 After more searching I came to realize that not all cables would have major significance to them.
-So, I transitioned onto ones that had an interesting name to them (POSEIDON) or entertaining shape (SAM-1).
+So, I transitioned onto ones that had an interesting names (POSEIDON) or entertaining shapes (SAM-1).
 It was amusing to find out about future cables to be built, and just how far they are expected to go.
 The “Far north fiber” and “Polar express” are set out to cover 29,650 km combine!
 (basically covering the top half of my map) The future of underwater fiber optic cables is expanding...